firavoyage/blogging/readme.md

 - 就在此祝你谈谈笑笑跑跑跳跳
 - 艺术是欲念的满足
 - 客观世界不以人的意志转移
-- in solitude where we are least alone
-- i wandered lonely as a cloud
-- live in the future and build what's missing
+- stay focused, keep shipping. build early, build always. improve yourself, write solid/simple/stupid code. live in the future and build what's missing
-- character is destiny
-- a hero is nothing but a product of his time
-- things develop in the process of history that's what i had always heard on politics class in my childhood i had considered it as an ordinary sentence,but now i saw the process of history means unavoidable meaningless sacrifice
 - do have faith in what you are doing gravitated and spellbound beautifully advance
 - work-life-sleep balance
 instead of work-life balance
-- stay focused, keep shipping. build early, build always. improve yourself, write solid/simple/stupid code.
+- character is destiny
+a hero is nothing but a product of his time
+- things develop in the process of history the process of history means unavoidable sacrifice
 - as human beings it is our right (maybe our moral duty) to reshape the universe to our preferences technology, which is really knowledge, enables this you should probably work on raising the ceiling, not the floor
 - enthusiasm matters
-it's much easier to work on things that are exciting to you it might be easier to do big things than small things because of this reason energy is a necessary input for progress
+it's much easier to work on things that are exciting to you it might be easier to do big things than small things because of this reason
 - it's important to do things fast you learn more per unit time because you make contact with reality more frequently going fast makes you focus on what's important; there's no time for bullshit